anitab-org/mentorship-android/docs/How-to-test-the-application.md

 ![Branch chnage](https://user-images.githubusercontent.com/16835617/92631953-8a52a900-f2ef-11ea-9e61-60692555283b.png)

-If you want to do manual testing on the application without setting up the development environment, you can download this [app-debug.apk](https://github.com/anitab-org/mentorship-android/blob/apk/app-debug.apk) and install it on your Android device.
+If you want to do manual testing of the application without setting up the development environment, you can download this [app-debug.apk](https://github.com/anitab-org/mentorship-android/blob/apk/app-debug.apk) and install it on your Android device.

 ![apk-branch](https://user-images.githubusercontent.com/16835617/97575784-42105700-1a13-11eb-8a73-4669b8ebb343.png)